Years ago, I was teaching ‘The Second World War’ as part of the History curriculum with my class of ten and eleven year olds in Hackney, east London.

 “Why do you say that, love?”

-Now, what do you think her answer was?
+What do you think her answer was?
 You’ve probably guessed it already.
 It’s predictable isn’t it?

 She replied: “My dad says the Diary of Anne Frank is a lot of Jewish propaganda.”

 If you brush it off and say something like: “Oh, don’t be silly.
-Go and get on with your work…” or “We don’t have time to discuss that now – we’re busy trying to get you through your SATs tests or your GCSE exams…” then you have failed to address a crucial issue.
+Go and get on with your work…” or “We don’t have time to discuss that now – we’re busy trying to get you through your SATs tests or your GCSE exams…” then you have failed to address a crucial moral issue.

 Clearly, there is a conflict going on in the mind of a child who says something like that – and the fact she is prepared to share it with you is mark of two important things: